shirishkumar23/jspro/README.md

 # A Simple project on JavaScript.
-# This uses fumdamental application of java script.
+# This uses fundamental elements of java script.